redhat-cop/openshift-applier/molecule/README.md

 ## OpenShift Environment

-The primary goal of the `openshift-applier` role is to configure an OpenShift cluster.
-An existing environment must be available for the role to be executed against.
+The primary goal of the `openshift-applier` role is to manage resources in an OpenShift cluster.
+An existing OpenShift cluster must be available for the role to be executed against.
 The location and credentials are driven by environment variables.
 Authentication can be provided in the following forms:

     * .kubeconfig file
     * Username/password